Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

 Quickstart
 --------------------
 Plain Text Notes is my personal format for note taking.
 It works best for coding, but well for other topics.
+I think it could work well for a lot of coders.
 An explanation in 4 points:

 *  plain text
 *  Writing style: concise to terse